aka: Ascended Dragon

-- The Sith's system is based around a subversion of this; it's tradition for the apprentice to kill off the master and take their place.
+- The Sith's system is based on this; it's tradition for the apprentice to kill off the master and take their place.
 Darth Maul was the only Sith apprentice who didn't buy into this system; Word of God has stated that he would have been perfectly content to wait for Sidious to die of natural causes before taking his place.
 He never got the chance to do that, but still, that makes him more of a Bastard Understudy than a Starscream.

 - Archie Comics' Sonic the Hedgehog

 - Meanwhile, in the American Sonic comics, we have the Bride of Conquering Storm — she was the closest thing the Iron Queen had to a Dragon, and following the Queen's recent defeat and imprisonment by the Freedom Fighters, Conquering Storm's taken over as the main villain in the Dragon Kingdom (insert pun here).
 This isn't the straightest example, as Conquering Storm is still subservient to Eggman.

 - A better example would probably be Snively after he succeeded in killing the original Robotnik and taking over his empire, or the period after Eggman's Villainous Breakdown when he allied with the Iron Queen; however, both these times, Eggman eventually showed up/ recovered and put him back in his place.

 - Green Lantern: After Sinestro Heel Face Turned and rejoined the Green Lanterns, his Dragon Arkillo took control of the Sinestro Corps.

 - The Goon is a case of this having happened before the story even begins.
 The titular character actually murdered his supposed boss, Labrazzio, back when he was a kid.
 He just claims to be Labrazzio's #1 legbreaker so people ignore him and go looking in vain for the man who's "really" running things.